CleverTap/clevertap-android-sdk/templates/CTCORECHANGELOG.md

 * Upgrades AGP to 8.2.2 for building the SDK and adds related consumer proguard rules
 * Deprecates Xiaomi public methods as we are sunsetting SDK.
 Details [here](https://dev.mi.com/distribute/doc/details?pId=1555).
 * Adds Accessibility ids for UI components of SDK
-* Migrates JobScheduler to WorkManager for Push Amplification.
+* Migrates JobScheduler to WorkManager for Pull Notifications.

 #### Breaking API Changes